traffordDataLab/assets/rfunctions/boundaries/README.md

 There are three arguments in the `get_vector()` function:

 - **boundary** - provide the [URL for the vector boundary file](https://ons-inspire.esriuk.com/arcgis/rest/services).
-For example, the 2018 vector boundaries for electoral wards is `Administrative_Boundaries/Wards_May_2018_Boundaries `.
+For example, the 2018 vector boundaries for electoral wards is `Administrative_Boundaries/Wards_May_2018_Boundaries `
-- **condition** - provide a [where clause](https://developers.arcgis.com/rest/services-reference/query-feature-service-layer-.htm) to filter the attributes of the dataset.
+- **condition** - provide a [where clause](https://developers.arcgis.com/rest/services-reference/query-feature-service-layer-.htm) to filter the attributes of the dataset
 - **resolution** - indicate 1 of up to 4 possible resolutions: 0 = Full resolution (clipped); 1 = Full resolution (extent); 2 = Generalised (clipped) and; 3 = Ultra generalised (clipped).
 The default is 0.

 ---